stoplightio/spectral/docs/guides/4-custom-rulesets.md

   function: truthy
 ```

 The `field` keyword is optional, and is for applying the function to a specific property in an object.
-If omitted the function will be applied to the entire target of the `given` JSON Path.
+If omitted the function will be applied to the entire target of the `given` JSONPath.
 The value can also be `@key` to apply the rule to a keys of an object.

 ```yaml
 given: "$.responses"